 - Visit “At the Top of Burj Khalifa”

 - Visit Miracle Garden

 - Discover The Palm and rent a bike (the Palm is perfect for a bike ride)

 - Check out Madinat Jumeirah and discover the souks and the best views of Dubai Burj Al-Arab

 - Visit the Gold and Spice Souks in Dubai Deira

 Click here to book one of the tours now and save money.

 Want to read more about Dubai?
 Head to my archives and read about the top things to do in Dubai.

 Hopefully, these Dubai travel tips will help you for a smooth and yet exciting trip!
-There is a lot to see and you will find out there is so much more to Dubai than most people think and I hope, you are now well-prepared and know everything you need to know before visiting Dubai.
+There is a lot to see, and you will find out there is so much more to Dubai than most people think.
+I hope you are now well-prepared and know everything you need to know before visiting Dubai.